matteog24/weathery/readme.md

 - [Weather API](https://www.weatherapi.com) - Forecasted and Historical Weather
 - [Unsplash](https://api.unsplash.com) - Random Photo from Collection

+---
-*Special thanks to [amCharts](https://www.amcharts.com/free-animated-svg-weather-icons/) for providing the SVG animated icons.
+Special thanks to [amCharts](https://www.amcharts.com/free-animated-svg-weather-icons/) for providing the SVG animated icons.
 ---

 Note: this is a school project, we have to answer some questions for different criterias.